 Forex trading is banned completely in the following countries:

-- India – Restrictions on the way Indian citizens are allowed to trade in the Forex markets are being regulated by Securities and Exchange Board of India (SEBI)
+- India – Restrictions on the way Indian citizens are allowed to trade in the Forex markets are being regulated by the Securities and Exchange Board of India (SEBI)

 - North Korea